Cutbert1/Eco-Shop/README.md

 **How will this affect me?**

-For everyday usage of Gitpod, it doesn’t have any effect at all.
+Everyday usage of Gitpod, it doesn’t have any effect at all.
 The script only captures the following data:

 - An ID that is randomly generated each time the workspace is started.
 - The current date and time